hansworst24/Ticz/README.md

 The App will only interface with Domoticz for primary tasks, as reading out devices and switching devices on off.
 The App's intention is NOT to be able to create/modify/delete devices from within Domoticz.
 The webGUI of Domoticz is a much better place for doing this.

 The Master release will contain a WIP version of the app, with all latest commits.
 Releases that make it to the Windows Store will be marked as seperate versions.

+## Requirements

+- Domoticz needs to be configured with Basic-Auth authentication for Authentication to work.
+- Domoticz needs to be configured with Roomplans, in order for Devices to show up.

+## Additional Information

+- For both testing purposes as well as troubleshooting, the App contains a simple mechanism, to selectively load devices.
+When you create a "Ticz" room on your Domoticz server, Ticz will only load devices within this Room, and ignore any other Devices or Rooms.
+This might come in handy when issues occur with Ticz, which might be caused by a specific Device Type.
+- Ticz was written and tested with the following configuration, therefore devices that weren't part of this setup might not work properly as they need specific configuration :
+  - Domoticz v2.4015
+  - Fibaro Door Sensors / Wallplugs / Relay Switches
+  - GreenWave Powernode 1 and 6
+  - Weather Underground Plugion
+  - Logitech Media Server plugin